vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 ## Authentication

 Before we can make our first API call, we must turn our API key into an access token.
-To do that, we use the public API function `/public-api/v1/auth/token`.
+To do that, we use the public API endpoint `/public-api/v1/auth/token`.

 It requires us to submit our API key in the header of the request.
 If successful, it returns a JSON string that contains an `accessToken` that we can use later.